Skip to main content

 How to apply filters in AirDNA

-Written by Tom Williams
+Written by Bronnen

-Updated over a year ago
+Updated over a week ago

-What Properties are Classed as Unique Stays?
+What Properties are classed as Unique Stays?

 Short-term rentals are often more appealing than standard lodging because of the variety of stays available.
 Unique stays have become very popular, with more and more people looking for accommodation that offers an experience other than just lodging.
+To track the performance of these types of listings, you can filter by unique stays, helping you keep track of occupancy, ADR, and revenue for these types of properties.

 Below is a list of the types of properties that fall under the category of unique stays: